 Just can’t get enough of this season?
 For more information on Fasching ~ check out my blog from 2015, where we investigated all the museums in the Black Forest celebrating the heritage, culture and tradition of this FUN, FUN, season!

-Whether you decide to try and go to every Fasching parade in Baden-Württemberg or just go to a few, I promise you’ll laugh, smile and have a great time!
+Whether you decide to try to go to a few and or to every Fasching parade in Baden-Württemberg, these German festivals will make you laugh, smile and have a great time!
 Join in the fun because before you know it, it’ll be mid March and we’ll be celebrating the next season, Oster (Easter) Markets.
 A few of the beauties about living in Germany are embracing the changing seasons and everything the “new season” brings.
 So don’t fret or be sad if you miss one or two, something great is just a season away.